RizwanMunawar/RizwanMunawar/README.md

 ### Simplifying Vision AI for Devs, Startups, and Enterprises

-_Hi, I’m Muhammad Rizwan Munawar amongst the top #05 contributors to the Ultralytics repository, where I design and build real-time AI systems for object detection, segmentation, tracking, and pose estimation.
+_Hi, I’m Muhammad Rizwan Munawar, proud to be ranked among the top 5 contributors to the Ultralytics repository, where I design and build real-time AI systems for object detection, segmentation, tracking, and pose estimation.
 I created _**Ultralytics Solutions**_, a modular toolkit solving real-world computer vision problems, from smart surveillance to industrial automation._

-_With 49K+ LinkedIn followers and over 15M impressions in the past year, I share open-source tools, tutorials, and research-driven insights to empower developers, startups, and enterprises building the next generation of Vision AI products._
+_With 50K+ LinkedIn followers and over 15M impressions in the past year, I share open-source tools, tutorials, and research-driven insights to empower developers, startups, and enterprises building the next generation of Vision AI products._

 <table width="100%" align="center">
   <tr>